nestoris/plymouth-theme-se98/README.md

 The theme is very raw (undone).
 The **logoff** animation is not ready!
 It's still in **win95** style with **4x3** format.
 ## Installation

+Requirements:

+- Inkscape
+- ImageMagic

+How to install from sources:

 - Read the `INSTALL` file.
 - Execute make script by running `./make` or `awk -f make` (autodetect resoluton)
 - Or `./make 1024x768` or `./make 1920x1080 1280x1024 800x600`